-The Board recognises diversity and equity as strengths and as a result of identifying non compliance with ASX Recommendation 1.5(a), resolved to adopt an updated Diversity & Equity Policy for the Company which includes an express requirement for the Board to set measurable objectives for achieving gender diversity (whereas the previous policy simply required a review of objectives by the Remuneration Committee of the Board on the assumption that they would be set in the first place).
+The Board recognises diversity and equity as strengths and adopted a Diversity & Equity Policy for the Company which includes an express requirement for the Board to set measurable objectives for achieving gender diversity.

-The updated Diversity & Equity Policy is available in the Corporate Governance section of the Company's website, www.waterco.com.
+The Diversity & Equity Policy is available in the Corporate Governance section of the Company's website, www.waterco.com.
 In accordance with the Diversity & Equity Policy, the Board set objectives for achieving gender diversity across its organisation.
-The objectives for the Reporting Period were:
+The measurable objectives for the Reporting Period and the achievement were as follows:

-2015 2016
+Measurable objective Achievement

 % %

 Women on the Board 0% 0%

-Women in senior executive positions 15% 15%
+Women in senior executive positions 15% 20%

-Women employees in the company 25% 25%
+Women employees in the company 25% 31%

-• .
-3 7 8

-The Board assessed the progress towards these objectives during the Reporting Period by reviewing the relative proportion or women and men in the Company's workforce at all levels.
-At the end of the Reporting Period women represented 29% of the overall workforce.
-Women made up 20% of senior executives (defined by the company as the Key Management Personnel).
+The Board assessed the progress towards these objectives during the Reporting Period by reviewing the relative proportion of women and men in the Company's workforce at all levels.
+At the end of the Reporting Period women represented 31% of the overall workforce.
+Women made up 20% of senior executives (defined by the Company as the key management personnel).
 At the Board level, there were no female directors.
 However gender diversity will be considered at any time of Board renewal or additions.